sensebox/books-v2/en/grundlagen/der_serielle_monitor.md

 ![magnifer-symbol](../pictures/grundlagen/arduino_magnifying_glass.png)

 The now open window has an input line with a "Send" button at the top and an output window below it.
 The output window will continuously display the latest issues.
-If the check mark is set to Autoscroll, only the most recent editions are displayed.
+If the check mark is set to `Autoscroll`, only the most recent editions are displayed.
 That is, when the output window is full, older data is pushed up out of the visible area of the screen to make room for current output.
 If you deactivate the autoscroll function, you have to scroll manually via the scroll bar on the right edge.

 ![serial monitor](../pictures/grundlagen/arduino_serial_monitor_mac.jpg)

 ## Output Values to the Serial Monitor
 To be able to display data in the serial monitor, it must first be initialized.
-This happens via the function  `Serial.begin(9600)` in the `setup()` Funktion.
+This happens via the function  `Serial.begin(9600)` in the `setup()` function.
-The value `9600` defines the baud rate, ie the speed with which data is transferred between the computer and Arduino.
+The value `9600` defines the baud rate, i.e. the speed with which data is transferred between the computer and Arduino.
 The entered value must always correspond to the speed selected in the serial monitor at the bottom right.

-To send data to the serial monitor, use the `Serial.print()` and `Serial.println()`.
+To send data to the serial monitor, use the `Serial.print()` or `Serial.println()`.
 The first variant of the function simply outputs the data, while the second variant inserts a line break at the end.